 Scientific reviews have researched the effects of mild dehydration on cognitive function in both men and women.
 These studies found that women were more likely to be dehydrated than men, with women reporting headaches and confusion while being mildly dehydrated.
 Men are affected too though.
 If you are experiencing feelings of tiredness, headaches and are perhaps struggling to focus it might not be just the current situation and the stress of it all.
 It might be that you are dehydrated, so hydrate, hydrate, hydrate

 Perhaps you are not used to drinking much water, so if you suddenly start drinking two litres a day you might find that you are running to the bathroom rather too frequently.
 If you garden at all, think about what happens if you forget to water a pot plant.
 The compost dries up.
 The first few times you water the plant, the water goes straight through.
 Then after a few times of a good soak, the compost slowly expands again.
 Well the body works in a similar way.
 But you might want to slowly increase every few days, starting with a pint of water and building up from there.

-Is water just too boring?
+Is water just too boring to hydrate?

 Taking time over presentation of what you eat and drink can totally trasnform how you feel about it.
 The benefits of adding lemon is anecdotal but it could also give you added vitamin C, be good for your skin and may wake up your digestive system.
 Good to have first thing in the morning.
 Mint is also considered a good digestive aid.
 Vitamin C also boost immunity.
 Boosting immunity is also a key to staying health both emntaly and physically.